L-1 Visa Requirements, Qualifications, and Benefits

 L1A visas for managers/executives are valid for up to 7 years (initially 1–3 years, with extensions).
 L1B visas for specialized knowledge workers are valid for up to 5 years (initially 1–3 years, with extensions).
 New office L1s start with an initial 1-year validity.

-What is the L1 Blanket Visa?
+What is the L-1 Blanket Petition?

-Who Qualifies for an L1 Blanket Visa?
+Who Qualifies for an L-1 Blanket Petition?

 In order to qualify for L1 blanket certification: